cloudlane-one/k8s-cloud/README.md

 - GitOps: [FluxCD](https://github.com/fluxcd/flux2) + [Weave Gitops](https://github.com/weaveworks/weave-gitops)
 - Automatic, rolling k8s upgrades: [System Upgrade Controller](https://github.com/rancher/system-upgrade-controller)

+## Required resources

+- One or more linux machines managed by systemd, to which you have root access
+- A domain managed by Digitalocean and an access token for the Digitalocean API (more providers to be supported in the future)
+- Credentials to an SMTP server to send automatic emails from
+- Credentials to an existing, empty S3 bucket
+- Optional: Tailscale account and credentials

 ## Setup

 > How to setup a k8s production cluster on bare Linux hosts in 4 steps.